perspectivezoom/who-is-hiring-spec/README.md

 ## Acknowledgements

-This pipe-delimited spec is mostly stolen from [this comment by danso](https://news.ycombinator.com/item?id=9635683)
+This pipe-delimited spec is mostly stolen from [this comment by danso](https://news.ycombinator.com/item?id=9635683).
+[This comment by phantom_oracle](https://news.ycombinator.com/item?id=9635791) convinced me to add the Onsite/Remote distinction.